UPL Chief Shroff, 4 others get Padma awards for trade and industry

-New Delhi, Jan 25 (IANS) Five persons from the field of trade and industry have been conferred the prestigious Padma awards for their contributions.
+New Delhi: Five persons from the field of trade and industry have been conferred the prestigious Padma awards for their contributions.

 UPL Chairman Rajnikant Devidas Shroff is among the ten recipients who would receive the coveted Padma Bhushan award, the third highest civillian honour, while four others will be given the Padma Shri, including one posthumously.